Klameta/Klameta/README.md

 <h1 align="center">Hi 👋!
-My name is Ivana and I'm .NET Core developer from Bulgaria</h1>
+My name is Ivana and I'm a .NET Core developer from Bulgaria</h1>

 ###